shawn-makes-stuff/DiceGen5.0/README.md

 - D20 Icosahedron
 - Custom Crystal, any number of faces
 - Custom Shard, any number of faces
-- Custom Bipyramid, any even number of faces
+- Custom Bipyramid, any even number of faces (not impossible geometry)
+- Custom Trapezohedron, any number of even faces (not impossible geometry)

 ### New features